zxing/zxing/.github/CONTRIBUTING.md

 Please search previous issues for an answer before opening a pull request.
 A few common ones are listed here.

+### This doesn't work on later Androids

+The Barcode Scanner app cannot be updated or published further, and will not be updated.
+It does not work on Android 14+ and will not.

 ### I get a compilation error